-Boxers (37 W 20th St), gay sports bar, TV games, longest happy hours in Chelsea, brick-oven pizza, text parties, beer pong, weekly special parites, and links to 26 local gay sports leagues and activities at their website.
+Boxers (37 W 20th St), gay sports bar, videos, TV games, longest happy hours in Chelsea, brick-oven pizza, text parties, beer pong, pool games, weekly special parites; local gay sports leagues and activities links at their website.

-Eagle (554 W 28th St) cruisy-as-hell leather/fetish bar with hot men, voted best of it's kind by NY Magazine.
-Pool table, roof-deck bar, Sunday beer bust, Jockstrap Wednesdays, dress code nights, Mr Eagle contests.
+Eagle (554 W 28th St), cruisy-as-hell leather/fetish bar with hot men, voted best of it's kind by NY Magazine.
+Pool table, roof-deck bar, Sunday beer blast, Jockstrap Wednesdays, dress code nights, pup nights, Mr Eagle contests.